 If your application is successful you will be contacted directly by the CDT and invited to interview.

 The CDT will train innovation leaders in drug discovery and regenerative medicine through development of bioengineered humanised 3D models, microfluidics, diagnostics and sensing platforms.
 You should expect that the interview will explore your motivation, knowledge and understanding that is pertinent to this training.

 All interviews will follow the same format and will be hosted on Zoom:

 - PowerPoint Presentation

 The interviews will commence with a 10-minute PowerPoint presentation by the candidate on a research related subject of their choosing.
 Normally this would be on a research-oriented project, such as a BSc or MSc/MSci project, that you have conducted.
 The last slide should focus on your future aspirations.
 Please ensure you practice sharing your screen and power point presentation using Zoom.

 - Interview Questions

 The interview will be of a technical nature that will explore your recent research-related studies, particularly project work, including achievements and depth of understanding.
 More general questions may also be asked.

-All candidates are invited to lunch which is then followed by a group journal club.
-During the journal club you will be asked to discuss and review a journal in small groups.
-The groups will consist of current PhD students and other candidates.
+All candidates are invited to attend a group journal club.
+During the Journal club you will be asked to discuss and review a journal in small groups.
+The group will consist of current PhD students and other candidates.

 - Meet Potential Supervisors